maxking/docker-mailman/core/README.md

 Mailman3 Core Docker Image
 ==========================

-To run this container, you need a valid configuration at `/opt/mailman/mailman.cfg` on your host.
 When you spawn off this container, you must mount `/opt/mailman` to the container.
 Mailman's `var` directory will also be stored here so that it can persist across different sessions and containers.
+Any configuration at `/opt/mailman/mailman-extra.cfg` will be added to the mailman's default generated confifguration (See below).

-It is not advised to run multiple mailman processes on the same host sharing the same `/opt/mailman` directory as this will almost certainly be dangerous.
+It is not advised to run multiple mailman processes on the same host sharing the same `/opt/mailman` (`/opt/mailman/core` on the host) directory as this will almost certainly be dangerous.

 Configuration